3 Steps to Outsmart Added Sugars

 For example, let's check out Chips Ahoy!
 Cookies, original flavor, from the manufacturer's official website.
 Sugar is on there FOUR TIMES!

-When looking at Nutrition Facts, pay attention to the serving size.
+When looking at Nutrition Facts, take special note of the serving size listed on the nutrition label.
 Sometimes a the sugar content looks low until you realize they're only talking about half the can, or just a few cookies!

 Let's look at the Nutrition Facts for the same Chips Ahoy! cookies: